 The Lieutenant Governor’s Award will be awarded, if merited, to the recipient who, among all others, demonstrates exceptional commitment and potential to become an established artist.
 The $1,500 award, was established to recognize the support and encouragement of the Lieutenant Governor, who serves as the NSTT's Honorary Chair.

-Amelia Bruce (left), flutist, and Amanda Peter, author (right) are the 2020 recipients of the 2011 Canada Games Young Artist of Exellence Awards.
+LaLa Lee (left), Solo & Chamber musician, and Minuet Charron, Choreographer and Contemporary dancer (right) are the 2022 recipients of the 2011 Canada Games Young Artist of Excellence Awards.

 The 2011 Canada Games Young Artist of Excellence Awards will be awarded to any recipient, regardless of age, from any artistic discipline, who best exemplifies the qualities embraced by the Nova Scotia Talent Trust, that of the utmost commitment, promise, exceptional technique, talent and the highest achievement of excellence, someone who demonstrates the passion and drive to become a professional Nova Scotia artist in their field of discipline.
 A recipient is only eligible to receive this award once.
 Two awards will be given out annually, if merited.
 These two awards, valued at $10,000 each, will be awarded starting in December 2013 for ten years and are the legacy of the 2011 Canada Games Young Artists of Excellence Program.